jmroche/cloudops/public-blog/README.md

 # DevOps in the Cloud

+# DevOps in the Cloud

 Personal blog where I experiment and document with different cloud technologies and stacks.

-The blog can be found [here](https://www.devopsinthe.cloud/).
+###

-### It's a work in progress, and here's what I'm working on and what I have working so far:
+It's a work in progress, and here's what I'm working on and what I have working so far:

 * Blog MVP: The initial minimum viable product for the blog application.
 This is written in Python using Bootstrap and Flask.
 * The blog code is stored in Github where the code is unit tested on Pull Request (PRs), and Merge
 * Dependabot checks daily for dependency updates and creates PRs to merge new versions
-* The blog application is containerized and image stored in Dockerhub initially.
-In the near future, I'll be building an image build pipeline with AWS CodePipeline and store the images in AWS ECR.
+* The blog application is containerized and image stored in AWS Elastic Container Registry (ECR) initially.
+The image is built via an automated pipeline using GitHub Actions on pushes to the main branch on specific paths.
 * The blog is deployed to Kubernetes in AWS EKS
     * Kubernetes has the following components:
         * ALB Controller